CalebRose/clickBaitGame/README.md

 # clickBaitGame
-12th Assignment - Clicky Game
+12th Assignment - Clicky Game as part of the UT Austin Coding Bootcamp